rapidfuzz/RapidFuzz/README.md

 ## How To Use

 ## License
-RapidFuzz itself is licensed under the MIT license, so feel free to do what you want with the code.
-It is based on an old version of fuzzywuzzy that was Licensed under a MIT License.
+RapidFuzz is licensed under the MIT license since we believe that everyone should be able to use it without being forced to adopt our license.
+Thats why the library is based on an older version of fuzzywuzzy that was MIT licensed aswell.
-A Fork of this old version can be found [here](https://github.com/rhasspy/fuzzywuzzy).
+A Fork of this old version of fuzzywuzzy can be found [here](https://github.com/rhasspy/fuzzywuzzy).